ehForwarderBot/efb-telegram-master/readme_translations/it_IT.mo.rst

 this project into your languages on `our Crowdin page
 <https://crowdin.com/project/ehforwarderbot/>`_.

-Catatan: If your are installing from source code, you will not get translations of the user interface without manual compile of message catalogs (``.mo``) prior to installation.
+Nota: If your are installing from source code, you will not get translations of the user interface without manual compile of message catalogs (``.mo``) prior to installation.